moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 2. It must use `AnalyticalPlatformStandardOperator` when running tasks on Kubernetes

-3. It must contain a specific set of placeholder values that we populate when building your project
+3. It must contain a specific set of placeholder values, seen below.
+These will be automatically replaced with the appropriate values before your DAG is sent to our airflow instance.

     ```
     REPOSITORY_NAME="PLACEHOLDER_REPOSITORY_NAME"